rht-labs/mlops-exercise/docs/1-a-new-environment/4-git-setup.md

-## GitOps

-### Setup GitLab for GitOps
+## Setup GitLab

 > In this exercise we’ll setup our git project to store our code and configuration.
-We will then connect Argo CD (our gitOps controller) to this git repository to enable the GitOps workflow.
+We will then connect Argo CD (our GitOps controller) to this git repository to enable the GitOps workflow.

 1. Log into GitLab with your credentials.
 GitLab URL [here](https://<GIT_SERVER>):